 California AB 1493, enacted on July 22, 2002, required CARB to develop and adopt regulations that reduce GHGs emitted by passenger vehicles and light duty trucks.
-Under this legislation, CARB adopted regulations to reduce energy consumption from non-commercial passenger vehicles (cars and light-duty trucks).
-Although aimed at reducing energy consumption, specifically, a co-benefit of the Pavley standards is an improvement in fuel efficiency and consequently a reduction in fuel consumption.
+Under this legislation, CARB adopted regulations to reduce GHG emissions from non-commercial passenger vehicles (cars and light-duty trucks).
+Although aimed at reducing GHG emissions, specifically, a co-benefit of the Pavley standards is an improvement in fuel efficiency and consequently a reduction in fuel consumption.

-2 The 2022 California Green Building Standard Code will be published July 1, 2022.
+&lt;sup>3 The 2022 California Green Building Standard Code will be published July 1, 2022.